msayson/msayson.github.io/_posts/2020-05-03-investigating-space-issues-in-var-cache-apt-archives.markdown

 categories: linux
 ---

-I was recently having issues upgrading the operating system on my laptop running Debian Linux due to `You don't have enough free space in /var/cache/apt/archives/` errors, and it took an hour or so to resolve the root cause of the issue.
+I was recently having issues upgrading Debian Linux due to `You don't have enough free space in /var/cache/apt/archives/` errors, and it took an hour or so to resolve the root cause of the issue (one program consuming far too much space).
+Hopefully this post will help cut down the debugging time for other people who run into this problem.

-## Updating packages
+## Upgrading packages

 Debian has decent guides on upgrading packages (see guides for upgrading [stable](https://www.debian.org/releases/stable/amd64/release-notes/ch-upgrading.en.html) or [testing](https://www.debian.org/releases/testing/amd64/release-notes/ch-upgrading.en.html) releases), which are good to follow and give pointers for common issues.